- 0.1 Introduction

 Security issues and the safe storage of your caravan may become almost a state of mind – an attitude that keeps to the fore the importance of reducing the risks of loss or damage to your caravan whether it is in use or temporarily laid up.

 Risk reduction like this not only helps you avoid the time, trouble and inconvenience of having to put right losses and damage that threaten to spoil the enjoyment of your holiday, but may also be part of the straight forward, common sense, but no fewer essential precautions your insurer has every reason to expect

 Why is security so important?

-According to vehicle tracking specialists Tracker, there are between 1,600 and 4,000 thefts of caravans each year – and that does not include the many others that have been subject to vandalism, attempted theft, forced entry or theft of contents.
+The latest data, reveals that around 4,000 caravans are stolen every year in the UK, with caravan theft rising 50% in 2020 alone – and that does not include the many others that have been subject to vandalism, attempted theft, forced entry or theft of contents.

 Against this background, therefore it simply makes sense to do whatever you can to maintain a high level of caravan security whether it is in use or going into storage.
 You are likely to have invested a substantial amount in the vehicle, and one of the best ways of protecting that investment is to guard against the risks and perils to which it is exposed.

 This remains true even though you have sensibly arranged caravan insurance – from ourselves here at Cover4Caravans for example.
 It is acknowledged in insurance circles that an insurer has the right to expect the insured to take every reasonable precaution in mitigating the risk of loss or damage

 Insurers might typically react in a number of different ways when assessing the efforts made by a ‘van or motorhome owner to improve security and to seek safe storage facilities: